amorphic/jimternet/content/switching-the-jimternet-from-wordpress-to-pelican.md

 These ubiquitous CMS and their vast libraries of user-created plugins enable users to deploy complex websites quickly and easily.
 However a single vulnerability in platform or plugin is enough for the site to become compromised by a malicious user.
 The vast installed base of CMS-backed sites make an attractive target for hackers and while Wordpress and its more popular plugins are updated frequently, all it takes is a single unpatched plugin for a site and its entire contents to be utterly vulnerable.

-With code no longer being executed on the web server, a static site immediately eliminates such security concerns.
+Now that The Jimternet is static, I no longer have to worry about patching and vulnerable plugins.

 **Post Composition**

-I do most of my blogging on the train, where Internet access is patchy at best.
-So seamless offline editing is a high priority.
+I do most of my blogging on the train where Internet access is patchy at best, so seamless offline editing is a high priority.

 I'm also very comfortable working at the command line, which is handy given that my coding/blogging weapon of choice remains an elderly [Eee901][Eee901] netbook, ([Crunchbang][Crunchbang] Linux runs so well on it that I can't really justify an upgrade).